 Disorders of insulin signalling

 Lipodystrophy refers to a disruption of the body’s normal ability to store excess energy as fat.
 It may be congenital or acquired, and can be generalised (affecting all fat stores) or partial, affecting limited areas.
 There is often associated hyperphagia.
 The clinical manifestation of partial lipodystrophy is often more marked in girls and may present with oligomenorrhea and features of clinical hyperandrogenism around puberty.
 Lipodystrophy is associated with clinical features of insulin resistance including acanthosis nigricans.
-Complications include steatohepatosis, type 2 diabetes and severe dyslipidaemia.
+Complications include steatohepatitis, type 2 diabetes and severe dyslipidaemia.
 Dietary changes to a low fat, low calorie diet are the mainstay of treatment.
-Specific pharmaceutical treatment options are limited but leptin therapy may be an option in carefully selected patients.
+Specific pharmaceutical treatment options are limited but Metreleptin therapy may be an option in carefully selected patients and according to NICE funding criteria.

 How can we help?